- Articles and Resources

 It has long been recognized that management is much more than administering and executing the operational tasks and processes of planning, controlling and implementing.
 Increasingly, in flatter organizations, or in project-based or matrix environments, managers need advanced leadership skills to motivate a wide range of individuals without the prop of hierarchy, position or title.
 The ability to influence and lead others in a fast-paced, competitive world is essential to success.
 The literal definitions of the terms, ‘manager’ and ‘leader’ may be different, but the debate is one of semantics.

 Leadership is a fundamental part of management.
-Individuals are predisposed toward one or the other, but good leaders do not function well without management skill, and managers do not achieve results without leadership skills.
+Individuals are predisposed toward one or the other, but good leaders do not function well without management skills, and managers do not achieve results without leadership skills.
 The concepts, competencies and dynamics required of each are very different, but high-performing individuals and firms recognize their inter-dependence and fundamental compatibility.

 Many have personal experience of tightly managed organizations that no longer exist because of a lack of leadership in adapting, changing or innovating in response to changing circumstances.
 Conversely, there are countless case studies of high-energy entrepreneurial firms that failed for lack of discipline in the fundamentals of management.

-Formulating a Model
+Formulating a Leadership and Management Development Model

 Leadership theories abound and range from the “Great Man” theory, to perspectives of contingency, situation, behaviour or transformation.
 All are attempts to define a valid dimension of an abstract and dynamic reality.
 Effective leadership in any situation or organization depends on the interplay of circumstances, purpose, resources, timing, opportunity or threat, and other variables.